hsteigerFR/Office-AutoEmailSend/README.md

 - Outlook may encounter issues if a metered connection is used /!\ (it will wait for a non-metered connection to send the emails).
 It can be disabled in your current connection's Windows properties.
 - Click on the "START" blue button.
 The "Message sent" row should start filling with OKs, for each mail sent.
 - If there is a crash during the process, changing the "Start:" number can enable to restart from where the crash occured.

+The solution was tested on : Microsoft Windows 10 Home, Version 10.0.19043 Build 19043 (x64)